holdrain/W-I-R/README.md

     dataset.py <CustomDataset class>
     requirements.txt <Python packages>

-2. Create a conda environment:
+2. Create a conda environment.
     ```
     conda create --name WIR --file requirements.txt
     ```

-3. Activate conda environment：
+3. Activate conda environment.
     ```
     conda activate WIR
     ```

 ### Datasets

 We use three publicly available datasets: CelebA-HQ, MSCOCO2017, and ImageNet1K.
 The specific settings and configurations used for these datasets are detailed in the paper.
 Additionally, the code for dataset splitting is provided.
 For example, the CelebA-HQ dataset is divided into a 12:3:1 ratio.
 These datasets are publicly available and can be accessed through their respective official repositories.
 1. Download the datasets from their homepage.

   CelebA-HQ: https://github.com/tkarras/progressive_growing_of_gans

   MS-COCO2017: https://cocodataset.org/#home

   ImageNet-1k: https://www.image-net.org/download.php

 2. Unzip the datasets into your datasets folder, then set the path to your dataset in setting.py.
     ```
     ROOT_DIR = "Your datasets folder for saving three datasets"
     ```

 ### Configuration Information and Scripts

 To enable the reproducibility of our results, we will provide all configuration information necessary to recreate the experiments.
 This includes parameters, hyperparameters used in our experiments, as well as details on how to run the proposed framework.
 In addition, we will make all scripts available in our code.

 1. For training the watermark model, you can adjust the parameters and hyperparameters by updating the settings in the options or via the command line in the scripts.